evert/evert.github.com/_posts/2020/2020-02-18-opaque-ts-types.md

 This is helpful, because it allows you to construct types, such as string types, and enforce their contents to be validated.

-This means that the information that a string is a valid email, is almost like a tag or label on your string that ensures that whoever constructed the original user object, already made sure that it's valid, and that the user object can therefore never be created in an invalid state.
+The implication is that the fact that an email address is valid, is almost like a tag or label on the original string.

+It ensures that whomever constructed the original `User` object, was already forced to make sure that it was valid.
+Therefore, it's not possible to ever receive a `User` object that's in an invalid state.

 An interesting side-note is that even though we used a symbol as a market, we never actually had to add it to string.
 The marker only exists in the